 We have three designated safe refuge points in the St Clare Building, with signs advising of their location.
 These are located in the 1st floor lift area, the top of the alternative staircase at the other end of the first floor corridor and in the connecting area to the old building.
 When the fire alarm is sounded, it is the responsibility of the carer/teacher/TA of a disabled person to take him/her to the nearest safest refuge point and to leave the disabled person to wait for rescue by the Fire and Emergency Service.
 The carer/teacher/TA should wait with the disabled person.
-Safe evacuation should be carried out if possible, using the safety evacuation chair.
+Safe evacuation should be carried out if possible, using the safety evacuation chair; certain staff are trained for this purpose.
 If safe evacuation is not possible by the carer/teacher/TA then, the carer/teacher/TA must ensure that the name of the disabled person, together with the location of their safe refuge point, is passed to the Headteacher by another person or the refuge telephone.
-It is the responsibility of the Headteacher to ensure that this information is passed as soon as possible to the Fire and Emergency Service, via the Bursar.
+It is the responsibility of the Emergency Service, via the Bursar.